-It is obvious that library is Heart of any academic institution.
-Also it is soul of any learning and research institution, which is pivot of teaching-learning process.
-Now in these day's we have just entered in new millennium or new technological era.
-The ICT make lots of changes in every field also in Library Information Services.
-In recent decades we have witnessed the establishment of automation industries and library information networks and services around the world through use of ICT.
+It is obvious that the library is the heart of any academic institution.
+Also it is the soul of any learning and research institution, which is the pivot of the teaching-learning process.
+Now in these day's we have just entered a new millennium of new technological era.
+The ICT make lots of changes in every field including Library and Information Services.
+In recent decades we have witnessed the establishment of automation industries and library information networks and services around the world through the use of ICT.
 The use of Information Technology tools facilitates a vast flow of information to end user via information services.
-ICT makes several changes in the area of library information services such as book acquisition, cataloguing Serial -control, Web-Opac, CAS and SDI etc. And change the traditional library into the elibrary or information centre.
-Library information Officers are save budget, time manpower in routine jobs and able to provide effective library information services without any geographical limitation.
+ICT makes several changes in the area of library information services such as book acquisition, cataloguing Serial control, Web-Opac, CAS and SDI etc. It is changing the traditional library into the e-library or information centre.
+Library information officers save budget, time, manpower in routine jobs and are able to provide effective library information services without any geographical limitation.

-In the ancient times people worked by hand.
-They made every task, every works without any help.
-Later they began to do some simple (and later more complicated) machines, eg. water wheels for lifting water from channels, mills (water and wind mills) for milling corns, etc. They began to use animals to give their force, their power to get work machines, vehicles, etc.

-In the XIXth century the machines were able to do many tasks.
+In the ancient times people worked mostly by hand.
+They did every task, every work without any help.
+Later they began to do some simple (and later more complicated) machines, eg. water wheels for lifting water from channels, mills (water and wind mills) for milling corns, etc. They began to use animals to give their force, their power to get work machines, vehicles, etc. In the XIXth century the machines were able to do many tasks.
 Steam engines gave the mechanical energy to machines, but the man had to control every machine and computer control all the data processing and retrieval process.
 "The term automation is used in automatic manufacturing, control system, computing machinery or equipment that reduces the participation of human labour in production or services" - New Encyclopedia Britannica "Any work which has been done with help of automatic machine like computer without any human interface is called automation.
 The biggest benefit of automation is that it saves labor, however, it is also used to save energy and materials and to improve quality, accuracy and precision".
 On the basis of the definitions of automation the following may be considered to be its essential characteristics: -

-- The operations of processes are carried out automatically - Avoids or reduces human actions and thus save labour - Increases accuracy and quality of work - Increases efficiency and speed- up the operations
+- The operations of processes are carried out automatically - Avoids or reduces human activities and thus save labour - Increases accuracy and quality of work - Increases efficiency and speed- up the operations